Fresh Resources for Web Designers and Developers (March 2019)

 Bundlesize

 Bundlesize is a tool to keep your JavaScript file bundling size in check.
-You can define the maximum size of each of your bundled file and it will alert you when it’s about or passed the defined maximum size.
-Bundlesize can be integrated with a CI service like TravisCI and CircleCI for seamless deployment of workflow in your project.
+You can define the maximum size of each of your bundled files and it will alert you when it’s about to or has passed the defined maximum size.
+Bundlesize can be integrated with a CI service like TravisCI and CircleCI for seamless deployment workflow in your project.

 WP Emerge